cudspan/schema/docs/page/HelloWorld.md

 > **NOTE:** If you don't have a web server handy, you can use the sample node.js
 > that we include in the examples repository.
 You can deploy that on any machine in
 > your network that has node installed.
 You can even install node on your
-> {{ site.data.vars.Product_Short }} machine, and deploy the server there.
+> {{ site.data.vars.Product_Short }} instance, and deploy the server there.

 # Step 2: Create the JSON Data

 For this tutorial you will create a topology with a single Business Application entity.
 This entity will have the name "Hello World Tutorial".

 In the `www/dif/` directory you created, create a file named `HelloWorld.json`, and give it the following content.

     {